 An anthology of thirteen short stories, first published in 1974.

-Published in Penguin Books May 1975 with a cover illustration by David Pelham.
+Published by Penguin Books May 1975 with a cover illustration by David Pelham.

 • Frederik Pohl : We Purchased People